johnhenry/johnhenry.github.io/src/pages/blog/posts/manage-websites-like-docker.md

 This creates a bundle file
 named "hello-world.wbn".
 This is equivalent to a Docker image.
-(Note that when you interact with docker using commands like `build`, `push`, and `pull`, you do not interact with the image itself.)
+(Note that when you interact with docker, you use commands like `build`, `push`, and `pull`.
+You do not ususually interact directly with image files themselves.)

 #### View Artifact

 To view the artifact,
 we need to enable
 the experimental
-"bundles" browser feature.
+"web bundles" browser feature.

-Using chorme, visit `chrome://flags/#web-bundles`.
+Using Chrome, visit `chrome://flags/#web-bundles`.
 Enable the feature and restart your browser.

-Open the `hello-world.wbn` file that you previoiusly created using Chrome.
+Using Chrome, open the `hello-world.wbn` file that you previoiusly created.
 The url will look something like `file:///.../hello-world.wbn?http://localhost/`.

-Notice that you can freely navigate between pages of the site -- even though it's just singe file!
+Notice that you can freely navigate between pages of the site -- even though it's just single file!

 You can probably imagine
 a few uses for this;